SpeakitGo

 A Networking Introduction at a Conference

-with New Employee
+New Employee :

 Hello, I’m Alex.
 I work at Innovate Solutions.
 I'm particularly interested in your presentation on digital marketing trends.